minh-ho-mesoneer/the-complete-node-js-developer/notes/Section 3.md

 - `node_module`: This folder contains all the code for the installed dependencies.
 It should not be manually edited.
 - `package-lock.json`: This file contains extra information that makes NPM faster and more secure.
 It lists the exact versions of all dependencies, their sources, and a SHA hash to ensure we get the same code if we reinstall the dependencies.

+## 03.12 Printing in color

+- The `node_modules` folder is where all the libraries (or packages) your Node.js app needs are stored.
+When your app needs to use one of these libraries, it looks in this folder to find it.
+If `node_modules` is missing, the Node.js app will be crash.

+- To recreate the `node_modules` folder, simply run `npm install`.
+This command will use the `package.json` and `package-lock.json` files to determine and install the **necessary dependencies** and their **versions**, rebuilding the `node_modules` folder from scratch.